 For database replication, you can use the Replication Link Analyzer to help resolve issues prior to starting the update.
-For more information, see About the Replication Link Analyzer in the topic Monitor hierarchy and replication infrastructure in System Center Configuration Manager.
+For more information, see About the Replication Link Analyzer.

 Install all applicable critical updates for operating systems on computers that host the site, the site database server, and remote site system roles: Before you install an update for Configuration Manager, install any critical updates for each applicable site system.
 If an update that you install requires a restart, restart the applicable computers before you start the upgrade.